 Generally there is no problem with photography.
 However, do not photograph or video at checkpoints, military or police installations.
 Visitors should also be discreet about taking photographs in Jewish Orthodox areas.
 Most sacred sites will indicate whether or not photography is permitted.
 Bring extra memory cards and batteries with you as these items are very expensive in Israel and Palestine.

-Internet service is available in most hotels and guest houses.
-An increasing number of places are wired for wifi.
+Wifi is available in most hotels and guest houses.

 The country code for Israel is 972 and for Jordan it is 962.